-The five day Longevity Fasting Diet (LFD) is a nutrient dense, calorie restricted protocol (based off the FMDTM protocol and research) with macro-nutrients in precise quantities and combinations (very low protein, low carbohydrate and very low sugar content) that nourish your body but are not recognised as food by your body, hence mimicking a fasted state.
+The five day Longevity Fasting Diet (LFD) is a calorie restricted protocol (based off the FMDTM protocol and research) with macro-nutrients in precise quantities and combinations (very low protein, low carbohydrate and very low sugar content) that nourish your body but are not recognised as food by your body, hence mimicking a fasted state.

 The purpose of severely restricting protein and limiting carbohydrates and sugars is to switch your body into rejuvenation versus growth mode.
 Our natural repair mechanisms become damaged over time, this protocol helps up-regulate our natural repair mechanisms to improve our ‘health span’.

 Your organic, whole food meal kits are made by Sip Kitchen and contain all of the food you will be eating over the five days.
 We have calculated the calories, fats, proteins and micronutrient profiles in each meal to ensure that they comply with the FMD™ recommendations.
 Your LFD meal packs contain a combination of soups, stir fries, breakfast items and snacks made from fresh, organic, seasonal & plant-based ingredients.